gamer204/lightapi/README.md

 * Launch the app : `node app` and go to http://localhost:1337/World and magic will happend !

-Documentation will be completed later, the roadmap a little bit before ;) For some examples of app build using Light API, see [this repo](https://github.com/palra/lightapi-sample-app), and have a look at the differents branches.
+Documentation will be completed later, the roadmap a little bit before.
+For some examples of app build using Light API, see [this repo](https://github.com/palra/lightapi-sample-app), and have a look at the differents branches.